Church Cowley St James Church of England Primary School

 • There is a consistent and manageable method of feedback, assessment and pupil response throughout the school.

-• Work is assessed promptly, and feedback is given as close as possible to the time of the work being completed, including within the lesson.
-Assessment within the lesson is used to shape the course of the learning and inform levels of support.
+• Work is assessed promptly, and feedback is given as close as possible to when the work is completed, including within the lesson.
+Assessment within the lesson shapes the learning course and informs support levels.

 • All adults working with the children are involved in giving feedback.